Skip to main content Skip to accessibility

 Importation of stock

-The Island has EU disease free status which means that any stock imported into Jersey must conform to strict rules.
+The Island has a high disease free status which means that any stock imported into Jersey must conform to strict rules to help protect this status and the export trade of the Jersey aquaculture industry.

-You must complete the online notification form a minimum of 1 working day prior to scheduled arrival into Jersey.
+You must also complete the import notification form a minimum of 1 working day prior to scheduled arrival into Jersey.

 Aquaculture production businesses (APB)